Entanglement negativity of fermions: monotonicity, separability criterion, and classification of few-mode states: General properties of fermionic entanglement negativity

 Moreover, we have not encountered any example of bound entangled states in fermionic systems.
 We believe that this is partly due to the fermion-number parity constraint on density matrices (see also the discussion below Eq.~(\ref{eq:conj1}) in Sec.~\ref{sec:conclusions}).
-In low dimensional Hilbert spaces, we provide theorems that forbids the existence of such states later in this papar.
-For example, for a system of two fermionic modes (Theorem \ref{thm:2f_sep}) or a system of one fermionic mode coupled to arbitrary fermionic Fock space (Theorem \ref{thm:bisep}), the fermionic entanglement negativity is a necessary and sufficient condition for the separability, i.e. there is no inseparable state with zero negativity.
+In low-dimensional Hilbert spaces, we provide theorems that forbid the existence of such states later in this paper.
+For example, for a system of two fermionic modes (Theorem \ref{thm:2f_sep}) or a system of one fermionic mode coupled to arbitrary fermionic Fock space (Theorem \ref{thm:bisep}), the fermionic entanglement negativity is a necessary and sufficient condition for the separability, i.e., there is no inseparable state with zero negativity.

-It is important to note that if we treat a fermionic density matrix in the occupation number basis as a bosonic entity, we may be led to wrong results.
-For instance, it is possible that an inseparable fermionic density matrix expressed as a separable state within the bosonic formalism.
-This is however wrong, since the local bosonic density matrices are not legitimate fermionic density matrices (see examples in Sec.~\ref{sec:examples}).
+It is important to note that if we treat a density matrix of fermions in the occupation-number basis as a bosonic entity, we may be led to wrong results.
+For instance, it is possible that an inseparable density matrix of fermions expressed as a separable state within the bosonic formalism.
+This is, however, wrong, since the local bosonic density matrices are not legitimate fermionic density matrices (see examples in Sec.~\ref{sec:examples}).